 Conclusion: your money is better spent on the iO6 or iO9

 Like other brushes within the iO Series, the 8 is far from a bad brush.
 In fact, it is excellent in many ways.

-But, for me, based on what I have learned users want, I think the iO9 is a more sensible purchase.
+But, for me, based on what I have learned users want, I know the iO9 is a more sensible purchase.

-The iO6 is an option for those who would rather save a bit of cash, but still want the tech.
+The iO6 is an option for those who would rather save a sizable chunk of cash, but still want the tech.

 - Height (without head) – 18.3cm / 7.2 inches

 - Height (with head) – 24cm / 9.45 inches